xbeat/Machine-Learning/README.md

 Structured LLM outputs allow us to generate specific formats of text from language models, making it easier to parse and use the results in various applications.
 This approach enhances the usability of LLM responses in tasks requiring structured data.

+## Mastering Python Data Classes

+Introduction to Python Data Classes

+Data Classes are a powerful feature introduced in Python 3.7 that simplifies the creation of classes primarily used for storing data.
+They automatically generate special methods like **init**(), **repr**(), and **eq**(), reducing boilerplate code while maintaining clean class definitions.

 ## Removing Duplicates from a List while Preserving Order

 Understanding OrderedDict Basics